pygame/pygame/docs/reST/ref/examples.rst

        use_alpha - use alpha blending
        flags - additional display mode flags

-   Like the ``testsprite.c`` that comes with sdl, this pygame version shows lots of sprites moving around.
+   Like the ``testsprite.c`` that comes with SDL, this pygame version shows lots of sprites moving around.

    If run as a stand-alone program then no command line arguments are taken.